According to the BC Coroners Service, in January 2019 90 died from an overdose across BC, including 29 people in the VCH region.

 Overdose Prevention Sites

-In February 2018, there were 21,211 visits to the supervised injection rooms.
-Among those, 147 overdoses were reversed.
+In February 2019, there were 31,278 visits to the five supervised injection rooms.
+Among those, 209 overdoses were reversed.

 Vancouver Coastal Health and Providence Health Care are extremely concerned about the high number of overdoses and overdose deaths in our region and throughout the province and continue to take steps to respond.
 VCH & PHC and its partners are taking a number of steps to reduce opioid/fentanyl-related overdoses, including new actions this month:

-- Established 46 new sites where people can obtain take home naloxone kits for a total of 359 sites across VCH
+- Established 4 new sites where people can obtain take-home naloxone kits for a total of 416 sites across VCH.

-- Sent one alert about drug contamination via the Real-time Drug Alert & Response (RADAR) System
+- Sent 2 alerts about drug contamination via the Real-time Drug Alert & Response (RADAR) System.